ralphwetzel/theonionbox/README.md

 _Password Authentication_ provides a way of access control to your Tor node even if you monitor a remote node.

-If your Box discovers that _Password Authentication_ is required, it will ask for that password providing a Login Screen:
+If your box discovers that _Password Authentication_ is required, it will ask for that password providing a Login Screen:

 ![Login Screen](docs/images/login.png)